 Western Pacific Region

 Tobacco Advertising, Promotion and Sponsorship: There are few restrictions on advertising and promotion in Pakistan.
 Print advertising is prohibited, except for advertisements less than one square inch in the inside portion of publications that are not intended for young people.
 TV and radio advertising is limited to the hours between 3:00 am and 4:00 am.
 Billboards and other outdoor print media may not exceed 1 square meter.
 Most other forms of advertising and promotion are allowed.
-All permitted advertising must be accompanied by a health warning.
 Although financial or other sponsorship by the tobacco industry is not prohibited, publicity of the sponsorship of events is prohibited.

 Tobacco Packaging and Labeling: The Ministry of Health has issued one warning containing both a picture and text that must be placed on all cigarette packs.
-The warning must occupy 40 percent of the pack and be placed on the front of the pack in Urdu and on the back of the pack in English.
+The warning must occupy 40 percent of the pack and be placed on the front top of the pack in Urdu and on the back top of the pack in English.
+The law does not provide for the rotation of the health warnings.
 Health warnings are not required on smokeless tobacco products.

 Roadmap to Tobacco Control Legislation: There are two principal ordinances governing tobacco control in Pakistan.
-Using the powers conferred by the two ordinances, officials in Pakistan have issued a series of SROs (or statutory notifications) as Pakistan has implemented, amended, and updated its tobacco control laws.
+Using the powers conferred by the two ordinances, officials in Pakistan have issued a series of SROs (or statutory notifications) to implement, amend, and update its tobacco control laws.